 If you are planning to enter the United States under the Visa Waiver Program, please note that you must have previously entered the US via a land border or entry on a major airline and received a stamp in your passport that indicates “WB” (waiver business) or “WT” (waiver tourism).
 Those stamps are generally valid for 90 days, so the trip you are planning on San Juan Airlines must not be planned in excess of that stamp’s validity.
 For example, if you fly into SeaTac on March 1 and receive a valid stamp, and you plan to fly with us into Bellingham on May 15, you must advise US Customs of your plan to leave the country prior to May 30 (90 days from March 1).

 San Juan Airlines observes the Centers for Disease Control and Prevention requirements for all international air passengers arriving in the United States.
-You can see the travel testing and documentation requirements on the CDC website.
-As of January 26, 2021, a negative COVID viral test (PCR or antigen) is required to be taken within the 3 days prior to the date of departure from Canada to US.
-Testing locations for your area can be found through your local health department website.
-You will be required to bring a paper copy of your proof of negative test result.
-You will also be required to sign an attestation form that will be provided by your pilot prior to departure.
-Masks are required in San Juan Airlines aircraft and premises.
+You can see the requirements on the CDC website.
+As of June 12, 2021, non-US citizens are required to be fully vaccinated and must sign an attestation form that will be provided by the pilot prior to departure.

 Customs agencies in the US and Canada require detailed paperwork including passport information, declarations on any goods you might be carrying, purpose of your visit, length of stay and where you will be staying.
 We need at least two hours from the time paperwork is filed before we can fly.
 Customs information will be submitted via our online portal upon booking your reservation.